What to see and do in October

 Leave those leaves!

-The leaves are beginning to fall at this time of year, but what’s hiding just beneath that crispy, crunchy surface and why is leaf litter so important for wildlife?
+The leaves are beginning to fall at this time of year, but what’s hiding beneath that crispy, crunchy surface?
+A whole range of wildlife!

-Before you get to work clearing away those fallen leaves from your garden, learn all about the range of wildlife that benefits from leaf litter - and why it's a good idea to leave those leaves!
+Before you get to work clearing away any fallen leaves from your garden, learn more about the various species that benefit from leaf litter - and why it's a good idea to leave those leaves.

 Why leaf litter is so important for wildlife